 WHERE CAN I GET THE BOOKMARKS?

-These bookmarks are available free at my TPT store.
+The bookmarks below are available in my Free Resource Library.
+The password changes periodically, but you can subscribe to my email list to get the current password.
 Open the PowerPoint file to edit the bookmarks to suit your library.
 There are six front-to-back bookmarks on each page, which will help save paper.

 - Can Schools Legally Hold Report Cards for Non-Payment of Library Fines?